 You don’t have to fight your charges alone.
 Contact our team of Nebraska prescription fraud attorneys for aggressive defense anywhere in the state.

 Prescription fraud involving a patient (or non-medical personnel) usually involves lying to obtain narcotics from a pharmacist or doctor.
 This can happen through “doctor shopping,” in which an individual visits several doctors in hopes of obtaining narcotics.
-This is common among those addicted to pain meds, opiates, or sleeping medication.
+This is common among those addicted to pain medications, opiates, or sleeping medication.
 Because the body’s tolerance for narcotics can increase, a patient may need more drugs more often in order to get the same effect.
 This has led to an epidemic of prescription drug cases in the United States.
 Sadly, people involved in prescription fraud are often law-abiding citizens hooked on narcotics as a result of serious injury.

 Doctor shopping is not the only way patients unlawfully obtain narcotics.
 Sometimes, prescription fraud occurs when a physician’s prescription is altered or a prescription pad is stolen.
 No matter what the scenario might be, we are here to help defend you against the charges you’re facing.
 Call us today at (402) 817-6550 to learn more.